abcdesktopio/docs/opsdocs/docs/advanced/4.4/authentication/authexternal.md

 Discord's OAuth is supported for authentication.

 ### Discord Application
-Create your Discord Application and set credentials for Discord Authentification API in the section
+Create your Discord Application and set credentials for the Discord authentication API:

 ```json
  'discord': {